 Conflict Minerals.
 Supplier acknowledges there is a regulatory focus on use of minerals sourced from areas identified as conflict regions, including the Democratic Republic of the Congo (“DRC”) and Central Africa.
 Metals that have been identified of interest from these regions include gold (Au), tantalum (Ta), tungsten (W) and tin (Sn), and are termed (“Conflict Minerals”).
 These are stated in Section 1502 of the United States, Dodd-Frank Wall Street Reform and Customer Protection Act and Securities Exchange Commission’s regulations implementing the Act (codified at 17 C.F.R.
 Parts 240 and 249b) (the “Rule”).
 Supplier agrees to assist Protolabs with any requests for information, certifications, or other such similar documents as Protolabs may reasonably request to ensure materials purchased from Supplier complies with this section.
 Supplier agrees to notify Protolabs promptly upon discovering or having reason to believe that any materials fail to comply with the representation and warranty stated below in this Section.
 Supplier represents and warrants that no Conflict Minerals that originated in the DRC or an adjoining country are present in any material sold to Protolabs.
 For purposes of making such representation and warranty, Supplier will use procedures that meet the reasonable country of origin inquiry described in the Rule and the relevant best practices developed by industry.
 Supplier will indemnify, defend, and hold Protolabs, its subsidiaries and their respective officers, directors, employees, agents, successors, harmless from and against any and all claims, damages, losses, and liability costs and expenses (including reasonable attorneys’ fees) which arise out of any materials actual or alleged Conflict Minerals content or Supplier’s noncompliance with this section.

-3D Printing Metal Material Supplier Terms.
+AS9100 Supplier Terms.
 You must contact us in the event of nonconforming product/material.
 Arrangement for the approval of nonconforming product/material must be as directed by our Supply Chain Representative.
 You must notify us of any changes to a product and/or process and to obtain approval from our authorized Supply Chain Representative.
 Protolabs, its customers and regulatory authorities retain the right of access to all your facilities involved in this order and to all applicable records.
 The AS9100 standard requires that you flow-down all applicable customer/regulatory/AS9100 requirements to sub-tier suppliers (including requirements in the purchasing documents and key characteristics where required).
-However we do not allow 3D printing metal material suppliers to subcontract any product or process to a sub-tier supplier without our express written consent.
 Records related to this transaction will be made available to our customers and regulatory authorities in accordance with contractual or regulatory requirements.
+The standard also requires that we ensure our suppliers are aware of their contribution to product or service conformity, contribution to product safety, and the importance of ethical behavior.
 Any records associated with a Purchase Order must be retained for a period of no less than one (1) year from the date of completion, unless we specify otherwise.
 We expect 100% on time delivery.
 If the agreed upon delivery time cannot be met, the appropriate Protolabs Supply Chain Representative must be notified in advance.
 We require that products provided by you be correct and free of defect per the supplied Purchase Order.
 We may also require specific actions where timely and/or effective corrective actions to an issue are not achieved.
 These actions may include but are not limited to any or all of the following: withholding payment until the issue is resolved, discontinuation of business with you and/or legal action.

 Cancellation.
 We may cancel our purchase order by notice to you if you breach any obligation thereunder.
 In addition, we may cancel our purchase order by notice to you without cause at any time prior to delivery of the goods or completion of the services.
 If we cancel our purchase order without cause, and if the purchase order covers goods that are specially manufactured for us or covers services, we will pay your uncompensated actual costs incurred prior to receipt of our cancellation notice and any costs directly arising from such cancellation.
 We will make such payment only after you have supplied us with such verification of those costs as we may reasonably request.
 In no event shall such payment exceed the price specified in our purchase order.
 Upon receipt of any cancellation notice, you shall take such steps as may be necessary to minimize the costs of cancellation, including but not limited to any steps that we specifically request.
 Except as set forth in this paragraph, we will have no liability to you on account of any cancellation of our purchase order, whether with or without cause.